 Why are they standing for my child?

 Yet in Thailand, it’s common and entirely natural: children are highly cherished, and locals often feel a sense of responsibility and kindness towards them, prioritizing their comfort.
-It’s one of those small, heartwarming cultural differences that makes riding Bangkok’s public transport an unexpectedly charming experience.
+It’s one of those small, heartwarming cultural details that often catches visitors by surprise and leaves a lasting impression of everyday kindness in Thailand.

 Top Places Accessible via MRT